Apple commits $2.5B to combat California housing crisis

-CUPERTINO, Calif.
-(AP) — Apple has committed $2.5 billion to ease California's housing crisis, eclipsing similar pledges by fellow Silicon Valley giants Google and Facebook to address a lack of affordable housing in the region they call home.
+Apple has committed $2.5 billion to ease California's housing crisis, eclipsing similar pledges by fellow Silicon Valley giants Google and Facebook to address a lack of affordable housing in a region where affluent tech workers have helped drive up the cost of homes.

-Apple's pledge Monday includes a $1 billion fund to build new homes for households with low to moderate incomes and a $1 billion homebuyer mortgage assistance fund.
+Apple's pledge Monday includes a $1 billion statewide fund creating an "open line of credit" to build new homes for households with low to moderate incomes and a $1 billion homebuyer mortgage assistance fund.

+"It's a recognition that the San Francisco Bay Area is in a major housing crisis," said David Shulman, a senior economist with the Anderson Forecast at the University of California, Los Angeles.

+Shulman said it's a good step but might not make much of a difference if it's just creating "cheap financing" for development and down payment relief for people who are high enough on the income scale to be able to buy a home in the expensive region.

+Lisa Jackson, Apple's vice president of environment, policy and social initiatives, said in a statement that the company worked closely with experts to craft a plan "that confronts this challenge on all fronts, from the critical need to increase housing supply, to support for first-time homebuyers and young families, to essential philanthropy to assist those at greatest risk."

 Google and Facebook this year each promised $1 billion to help address high housing costs.
-It's probably not just philanthropic sentiment that's guiding their efforts, said Andrew Padovani, an economist at the University of California, Davis, who says the high housing costs are making the region a less desirable place to live.
+It's probably not just philanthropic sentiment that's guiding the tech companies' efforts, said Andrew Padovani, an economist at the University of California, Davis, who says the high housing costs are making the region a less desirable place to live.

 "They're really starting to feel the effects of this," he said.
 "Trying to hire workers for their campuses in the Bay Area is becoming more expensive.
 They have to pay workers enough to live in the area."